|

 Christian Life.
 Following Cullis's example Boardman committed to open

 a Faith Healing Home in London.
-He asked the Baxters to help with it's
+He asked the Baxters to help with the

-founding.
-They named it Bethshan and opened it in 1880, and Elizabeth
+founding of the institution.
+They named it Bethshan and opened it in 1880,

-was the guiding hand behind the home.
-It had a major influence for the
+and Elizabeth was the guiding hand behind the home.
+It had a major influence

-next 10 years in London, and in Europe.
-Many were healed there, including
+for the next 10 years in London, and in Europe.
+Many were healed there,

 In 1886 the Baxters